wak6817/colorscheme-webify/README.md

 if you are using a pixel version, keep the fonts and assets together so the paths still resolve correctly.

-## fonts and nerd fonts
+## fonts and nerdfonts

-this project uses nerd font files for icons and monospace styling. the font files live in the fonts folder and are referenced by the generated css.
+this project uses nerdfont files for icons and monospace styling. the font files live in the fonts folder and are referenced by the generated css.

 if you want a different font, you can replace the font urls in the generated css or supply your own font files.